Skip to main content

 2. Applies rpn1 only when the value is between 1 and 150

-5. When a condition is false, toggleClass removes that class, ensuring only one threshold class is active at a time
+5. When a condition is false, toggleClass removes that class, so only one threshold class is ever active on a cell

 Row Header Decorator